Alphonse Atoll: Geography

 Alphonse Atoll lies 87 km south of the main Amirantes bank, from which it is separated by deep water.
 It has a distance of 400 km south of Victoria, Seychelles.
 Alphonse lies just 2 km north of St. François Atoll, separated from it by a deep channel.
 The atoll has just one island, Alphonse Island, with a population of 108 people who work in the Alphonse hotel or maintain the runway and island for the IDC.

 The area of the island is 1.71 km2.
 The total area of the atoll, with 5.5 km in diameter, is 19 km2, including reef flat and lagoon.

 History

-In 1562 the whole of the Alphonse Group (Alphonse, St. François and Bijoutier) are collectively named on Portuguese charts as San Francisco.
+In 1562 the whole of the Alphonse Group (Alphonse, St. François and Bijoutier) was collectively named on Portuguese charts as San Francisco.
 Chevalier Alphonse de Pontevez commanding the French frigate Le Lys visited on 27 June 1730 and gave the islands his own name.
 The following day he visited and named the neighboring island of St. François possibly following the former Portuguese name for the group.
 A small resort hotel was built on Alphonse Island in 1999, the island was a private plantation, only opened in 1999 to the public.